AL2009man/yquake2/doc/040_cvarlist.md

 * **gyro_turning_axis**: Sets which gyro axis will be used for turning.

   - `0`: *yaw (turn)*, for people who prefer to hold their controller flat, like using a pointing device.
-This is enabled by default.
+Default is `0`.
   - `1`: *roll (lean)*, for people who hold the controller upright.
   - `2`: *local space*, which combines yaw and roll together.
 Preferred for people to use a device with a controller attached to the screen.